 Political ignorance was my lot.
 Suck it and see was my new attitude.
 Highly regrettable the outcome.
 I get karmic flak from it to this day.

 But so began a curious and increasingly strained relationship.
 I regularly attended lunch hour meetings of all kinds.
-I was motivated to pay attention, because I was expected to write a summary.
+I was motivated to pay attention, because I expected to write a summary.
 I listened well and took notes.
 For example I can remember enjoying the philosophical expositions of Lachlan Chipman (later Professor Lachlan Chipman, vice Chancellor of Central Queensland University), an Essendon High old boy, a leading light of the Melbourne University Rationalist Club.
 "Is God dead?" sort of stuff.

 My ASIO contact would meet me in a parked car near the Parkville campus.
 I would hand over my hand written, single page report and he would give me 30 shillings, thank me, praise my concise writing, question me and make conversation.
 At most this happened 5 times in 1964.